-Macmillan Cancer Support has launched a new outdoor fundraising campaign, which uses innovative digital face recognition technology to serve tailored adverts to men and women.
+Macmillan Cancer Support has launched a new outdoor fundraising campaign, which uses innovative digital face detection technology to serve tailored adverts to men and women.

 The campaign is running on Ocean Outdoor’s digital screen at Westfield London using the latest “Look Out” camera technology.